All Episodes

 But it was an effort to totally mislead people.

-If he didn't know the story about this poor guy who's upset with shell oil because they're they're running independence and others out of business.
+If he didn't know the story about this poor guy who's upset with Shell oil because they're running independents and others out of business, he just raised the price because they're closing him down at the end of the month anyway.

-So I think he raised the price so he wouldn't have any customers, so people wouldn't go to his gas station, because right across the street and around the corner, uh, it was uh as much as eighty cents a gallon cheaper.
+So people wouldn't go to his gas station because right across the street and around the corner, it was as much as 80 cents a gallon cheaper.

 Let me find this American spectator.

-Oh, oh try this, ladies.
+Oh, oh, try this, ladies.

-Times online today, UK Times Online, shock as Sarkozy woo's anti-U.S.
+Times online today, UK Times Online.

-left winger, the new president of France.
+Shock as Sarkozy Wu is anti-U.S. left-winger, the new president of France.

 Well, the story says this.